-• sshd: specify interface where SSHD should run on.
+sshd: specify interface where SSHD should run on.
 By default sshd listens on all IPs found in network.yml with type ssh_ext.
 Unfortunately sshd can be limited to IPs only and not to interfaces.
-Current option allows to specify allowed IPs (or all IPs with 0.0.0.0).
+The current option makes it possible to specify allowed IPs (or all IPs with 0.0.0.0).

-C.1.30 voisniff
+C.1.31 voisniff